KaustaviDuttaBanik/login_registration/README.md

 5. There are two MongoDB tables - user and employee
 6. There should be a .env file in root folder with DB_CONNECTION(connection link from MongoDB) and SECRET_TOKEN(you can define anything for this) details.

+Any endpoint hits the index.js and from there routes are called accordingly.
+Data folder contains the table structures. schemaValidation validates the request body.